FrameworkComputer/linux-docs/Ubuntu24.04LTS-Setup-Intel-Core-Ultra-Series-1.md

 #### Requires kernel 6.8.0-40 or better.
 Officially supporting from Ubuntu 24.04.1
 Please use the **"Get everything updated"** section below if you are on standard Ubuntu 24.04 without the the "dot 1 release."

+As of August 29th, the latest 24.04.1 ISOs are [live and avaialble](https://ubuntu.com/download/desktop).

 ## This will:

 - Update your Ubuntu install's packages.